andrewspies/obox_livedash_task/README.md

 1. Fiddled with the SCSS and HTML for too long
 2. Was interrupted as family is coming to stay for a few days and needed to help them unpack the car - 15 min delay from previous break.
 3. Need to take 10 - 15 min to evaulate if on the right track still.
+4. Right taken much longer than expected however I have taken a couple breaks during this process and pause for dinner.
+5. This has taken about 7 hours - I'm clearly rusty with PHP as I feel this should have gone much quicker.
+6. In hindesight I believe that I should have done the JS first and then the PHP, sticking closer to the initial plan.
+Going back and forth has wasted significant time.